Jarzmyn/All-About-Me/README.md

 # 💫 About Me:
-<br><br>**Hi there, I’m Jasmine!** 👋 I absolutely love diving into data to uncover insights and trends.
+**Hi there, I’m Jasmine!** 👋 I absolutely love diving into data to uncover insights and trends.
 With over 3 years of experience as a Data Analyst, I thrive on making complex data stories as simple as ABC for everyone to grasp.
 <br><br> 💡 **What I Do**<br><br>
 I specialize in analyzing data across multiple sectors, with experience in:
 - Asset Management and Maintenance Analysis